Geri is an online writer who enjoys researching science, psychology, and the modern world.

 Since lead is a useful metal, it is used in some items—in trace amounts.
 However, it is still so much better if there is no exposure to lead at all since it may result in grave consequences.
 Here are some products which contain lead:

-- Paint – Not all paints are dangerous, but those which have lead are.
+Not all paints are dangerous, but those that contain lead are.
 It was in 1991 when the U.S. declared that lead paint is actually the greatest environmental threat especially to children.
 It affects adults as well, which is why whenever dealing with paint, one must purchase those which do not have any lead.
 Also of note, old homes especially those which were built before 1978 have lead paint.
 Lead paint isn’t dangerous.
 But when it begins to peel, it releases harmful lead particles which can be inhaled.
 It is for this reason that when buying old homes, you must consult a professional before proceeding with renovations and DIY paint jobs.

-- Garden hoses – Ever played with garden hoses or took a sip from it on one of those hot summer days while watering the lawn?
-There are quite a number of garden hoses which have lead in them, especially since some of them are made from recycled materials.
+Ever played with garden hoses or took a sip from it on one of those hot summer days while watering the lawn?
+There are quite a number of garden hoses that have lead in them, especially since some of them are made from recycled materials.
 Most garden hoses have disclaimers saying something about the lead content which is why you should be careful with the ones you buy.
-There are, of course, garden hoses which do not have lead but they can be a bit more expensive than the usual ones.
+There are, of course, garden hoses that do not have lead but they can be a bit more expensive than the usual ones.

 For paint and tiles which you are not sure about concerning their lead content, contact professional builders to test the materials before proceeding with any home renovation projects.
 At all costs, avoid contact with abandoned buildings with peeling paint or broken tiles as you may be exposed to lead.
 Don’t drink from the garden hose either if you aren’t sure about the materials used to avoid unwanted exposure to lead.